Introduction

 Introduction.

 A vehicle being towed can still signal a turn using the turn signals even if the emergency flashers are switched on.
 To do this when the ignition is switched on, activate the turn signal for the desired direction.
-The emergency flashers will stop while the turn signal is active.
-The emergency flashers will automatically activate again once the turn signal and high beam lever returns to the neutral position.
+The emergency flashers will pause while the turn signal is active.
+Once the turn signal and high beam lever returns to the neutral position, the emergency flashers will automatically activate again.

 When may this vehicle not be towed?

-If one of the following situations is applicable, the vehicle must not be towed with a tow bar or tow rope.
+If one of the following situations applies, the vehicle must not be towed with a tow bar or tow rope.
+In these cases, transporting the vehicle on a tow truck is the safer and more suitable method.

-1. If the vehicle cannot be towed on its own wheels, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility and have the vehicle transported by a tow truck if necessary.
+1. If the Volkswagen Taos cannot be towed on its own wheels, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility and have the vehicle transported by a tow truck if necessary.
+This is especially important after an accident, electrical malfunction, severe battery discharge, or any condition where the steering, braking, or wheel movement cannot be confirmed as safe.

 and